 Trekking in India is one of the most popular attractions for many tourists from all over the world.
 In this post let me share some important information about the recommended preparations that should be done before a trek on the beautiful mountains of the Himalayan Ridge.

-One more thing I should add before getting to the nitty gritty is that all the information, tips, and suggestions do not apply for professional mountaineering.
-I am covering basic treks in India where non require any special skills or gear.
+One more thing I should add before getting to the nitty-gritty is that all the information, tips, and suggestions do not apply for professional mountaineering.
+I am covering basic treks in India where none require any special skills or gear.

 - Try your best not to carry on your back more than 12-13kg.
-I know it’s very tempting before the trek to organise your bag and know what to bring along but after a number of hours of walking you will definitely appreciate and be very thankful for a lighter bag.
+I know it’s very tempting before the trek to organize your bag and know what to bring along but after several hours of walking you will appreciate and be very thankful for a lighter bag.

 - Check the weather.
 The weather in the Himalayas can be very tricky and you will have to be very flexible on when to begin your trek.